-Certain reclassifications have been made to the prior year's financial statements to conform to the current year presentation.
+Certain reclassifications have been made to the 2017 financial statements to conform to the current year presentation.
 These reclassifications had no effect on previously reported results of operations or net position.

-NORTHERN MARIANAS COLLEGE (A COMPONENT UNIT OF THE GOVERNMENT OF CNMI)
+NORTHERN MARIANAS COLLEGE (A COMPONENT UNIT OF THE CNMI GOVERNMENT)